mado8/portfolio/README.md

 # portfolio
-My pesonal portfolio to showcase my skills and projects using react!
+A pesonal portfolio to showcase my skills and projects using react!

 ## Description
+My portfolio is a single page website using reusable and accesible code though ReactJS.
+Additionally, using the React-pdf api, my resume can be viewed and downloaded with ease.
+This portfolio was intended to make my showcased work easy to access, and for the user to survey my skills without difficulty.
+If you have any questions, or would like to give suggestions please use the contact form on my live site!

 ## Table of Contents